mvolkmann/blog/src/gleam.md

 Variables are declared with the `let` keyword.
 All variables and function parameters are immutable.

+## Math

+Gleam is currently missing lots of math constants and functions found of most other programming languages.
+See this <a href="https://github.com/gleam-lang/gleam/issues/3188" target="_blank">issue</a>.

 ## Control Flow

 The only control flow mechanism in Gleam is the `case` expression.